BAJAJ BROKING

 Additional Read: Margin Trading vs Short Selling

-Advantages and Disadvantages: Margin Vs Futures Trading
+Advantages and Disadvantages of Margin and Futures Trading

 Aspect